MessagePack-CSharp/MessagePack-CSharp/README.md

 ### Unity

-For Unity projects, please reado [Unity Support](#unity-support) section to install.
+For Unity projects, please read the [Unity Support](#unity-support) section to install.

 ### Migration notes from v1.x